JasimAhamed262/JasimAhamed262/README.md

 I enjoy working in dynamic environments and possess essential soft skills like

-Problem-solving, leadership, and adaptability.
+Problem solving, leadership, and adaptability.
 I am driven to merge efficient cloud architecture with cutting-edge frontend development to create solutions that are both cost-effective and highly engaging.